 | Azure | Standard_ND96isr_H200_v5, 8× NVIDIA H200 | ₹59,23,594 | ₹69,89,841 | ₹1,18,47,188 | ₹1,39,79,682 |

-Disclaimer: The pricing comparison above uses visible public pricing where available and quote-based numbers where public pricing is not visible.
-It should include pricing date, region, billing model, minimum commitment, tax treatment and whether the SKU is self-service or sales-assisted.
+A useful pricing record should include pricing date, region, billing model, minimum commitment, tax treatment and whether the SKU is self-service or sales-assisted.
 Your actual price may vary based on region, availability zone, GPU availability, billing model, contract terms, currency conversion, committed usage, support plan, storage, bandwidth, backup, taxes, and custom enterprise discounts.

 For AWS and Azure, the listed H200 options are 8-GPU configurations.
 India-focused GPU cloud providers may offer single-GPU H200 plans.
 That makes the comparison commercially useful for entry-cost planning, but not identical from a hardware-packaging, interconnect, CPU/RAM, storage, network or SLA perspective.